 Performance optimization.
 AI defaults to "what works," not "what's fast."
 For tight inner loops or large-world games, profile what's generated and ask AI to optimize specific functions.

-Highly-specific Roblox APIs.
-Niche services like MemoryStoreService or AvatarEditorService have edge cases the AI doesn't always know.
+Niche Roblox APIs.
+Services like MemoryStoreService or AvatarEditorService have edge cases the AI doesn't always get right on the first pass.

 After the first version of a script exists, you almost never want the AI to rewrite it from scratch.
-You want it to make targeted edits.
+You want targeted edits.

 Instead of: